kspangsege/archon/README.md

 bash do.sh check-debug
 ```

-The `do.sh` script assumes that the dependencies were installed using Vcpkg, and that
+The `do.sh` script assumes that the dependencies were installed using Vcpkg, and that the
-`vcpkg` can be found via the `PATH` environment variable.
+`vcpkg` command can be found via the `PATH` environment variable.
+It also assumes that the
+`cmake` command can be found via the `PATH` environment variable.
+To use the CMake
+installation that is part of Visual Studio, add `<cmake root>\bin` to the `PATH` environment
+variable using the system tool, "Edit the system environment variables".
+For the community
+edition of Visual Studio 2022, `<cmake path>` might be
+`C:\Program Files\Microsoft Visual Studio\2022\Community\Common7\IDE\CommonExtensions\Microsoft\CMake\CMake`.

 See above for additional possibilities when using `do.sh`.